Donearm/Scientia/content/philosophy_and_religion/Christianity.md

 * [Justyn Martyr](https://en.wikipedia.org/wiki/Justin_Martyr), 100-165 a.C.,
   did not consider the Gospels as canon but only as a sort of "memorable facts" about the life of Christ
+* A doctrine of future life was first postulated in the West by the Orphics, then adopted by Greek philosophers and then caught by early Christian theologians.

+### Origen of Alexandria

+As an early Church Father (185-253 a.C.), he had later questionable ideas.
+For him, everything had a soul outside of the Trinity, even the sun and the stars.
+Souls of men came from elsewhere, already formed since the creation, as with Plato.
+And every soul will be eventually saved, even those of devils.

+These theories were later rejected by the Church in the 6th century a.C.

 ## Non-theological facts